camptocamp/c2cgeoform/docs/user-guide/templates.rst

 Deform widget templates are located in the ``templates/widgets`` folder and use the `chameleon`_ syntax.

-At rendering time, Deform will search for the templates as configured in Form class renderer ``search_path``. c2cgeoform configure it to:
+At rendering time, Deform will search folders for the templates in order they appear in Form renderer ``search_path`` property. c2cgeoform configure it to:

 .. code-block:: python